 Lots of people (content creators especially) say they work best under pressure.
 But the fact is, it only takes a little bit of stress to push people beyond their optimal stress level.
 And when they’re beyond their optimal level, they can’t do their best work.

 Give everybody some breathing room and set each deadline well in advance of the target publication date.
 It’s also important to build in an extra buffer every time the content changes hands.
 If you notice the team slipping behind, pull a non-priority piece of content or outsource some of the production to a freelance content strategist until they’re caught back up.
 If it happens consistently, bigger changes are in order.
 Perhaps your target pace wasn’t realistic, or perhaps you need to hire more people.

 Optimizing your content production isn’t about producing as much content as possible only for the sake of having content.
 That would be a waste of time and resources.
-Rather, it’s about creating a scalable process that helps you turn your content into a strategic advantage that drives better ROI for your SEO strategy.
+Rather, it’s about creating a scalable process that turns your content into a strategic advantage that drives better ROI for your SEO strategy.

 So, once all your fantastic content is out in the world, measure the return so you can continually fine-tune your content strategy.

-Take note of SEO and engagement: which pieces are producing the highest organic traffic, time on site, engagement, and conversions?
+Take note of SEO and engagement: which pieces are producing the highest organic search traffic, time on site, engagement, and conversions?
 How can you work similar pieces into your content calendar?
 How can you take 70% of a content piece that has outperformed your other content, and create iterative versions for different audience segments.